keystonejs/keystone/.changeset/spicy-dragons-poke.md

 '@keystone-6/fields-document': minor
 ---

-Added `ui.description` option to fields to show a description below the label in the Admin UI
+Adds `ui.description` for fields to show a description below the label in the Admin UI